SovereignCloudStack/website/_i18n/en/_posts/blog/2024-08-16-flavor-extra-specs-compliance.md

 Fresh installations of the SCS R6 (OSISM 7) reference implementation will automatically have all the needed properties; the OSISM flavor-manager takes care of creating the mandatory (and recommended) flavors and setting all needed properties.
-Environments that have a longer history need to go through some extra steps.
+Environments that have a longer or different history may need to go through some extra steps.

 ### Using OSISM flavor-manager to add missing properties (recommended)

-The addition of the missing properties for users of the SCS reference implementation OSISM happens in two steps:
+The addition of the missing properties for operators of the SCS reference implementation OSISM happens in two steps:
 1. Ensure your cloud is running SCS R6 (OSISM 7) or newer.
 2. Call `osism manage flavors` on the manager node.